Name & Gender Marker Process

 You must file your case with the county clerk in the county in which you live.
 Contact information for the Clerk of Court in your county, visit http://www.in.gov/judiciary/2794.htm.

 How much does it cost?

 As of February 2020, the current filing fee in most counties is $157.
 If you cannot afford the fee, you can request that the Judge allow you to file for free or a reduced amount.
 This form is called an Affidavit of Indigency and Fee Waiver Request.
 If you make a fee waiver request that is denied, please contact the LGBT Project of Indiana Legal Services at 317-829-3180 or firstname.lastname@example.org before you pay a fee.

 Will my case be public?

 Yes.
 Everything you file in your name and gender change cases are publicly available on https://public.courts.in.gov/mycase.
-Additionally, the name change law requires that you publish notice of your name change in a local newspaper.
-If you feel unsafe having your case be made public or publishing in a newspaper, the court rules allow you to ask that the records be sealed (not available to the public) for your safety.
-This is called a Rule 9 request.
+If you feel unsafe having your case be made public, court rules allow you to ask that the records be sealed (not available to the public) for your safety.
+This is called an Access to Court Records request.

 What do I file?

 You should bring the original of the forms in the packets to the clerk, who will stamp the forms and assign a case number, and give you back a copy of the forms.